-The total budget of the programme officially approved by the ICCAT Commission in 2008 was 19,075,000 Euro in six years, with the engagement of the European Union and some other ICCAT Contracting Parties to contribute to this programme in 2009 and in the following years.
-The overall GBYP operating budget for the first eight Phases, covering nine years (a total of 15,860,985 Euros) is about 83% of what it was supposed to be for just six years only.
+It should be mentioned that the total budget of the programme officially approved by the ICCAT Commission in 2008 was 19,075,000 Euro in six years, with the engagement of the European Union and some other ICCAT Contracting Parties to contribute to this programme in 2009 and in the following years.
+The overall GBYP operating budget for the first eight Phases, covering nine years (a total of 15,860,985 Euros) is only about 83% of what it was supposed to be for just six years only.
 These budget reductions had an impact on all activities carried out so far.